dataArtisans/flink-training-web/devEnvSetup.md

 - Java JDK 8 only (a JRE is not sufficient, and newer versions of Java will not work)
 - Apache Maven 3.x
 - Git
 - an IDE for Java (and/or Scala) development.
-We recommend IntelliJ, but Eclipse will work so long as you stick to Java.
+We recommend IntelliJ, but Eclipse and Visual Studio Code can be used so long as you stick to Java.
 For Scala you will need to use IntelliJ (and its Scala plugin).

 Note that older and newer versions of Java are not supported. **Only Java 8 will work**; not Java 7, or 9 (or newer).